DONATE ONLINE

 One night John rescued a dying, poor man on the streets, carried him to his hospital, settled him and was bathing him when he discovered that his feet had wound marks similar to those of Jesus.
 He looked up in amazement only to see that it was Jesus Himself!
 He told him "John, everything you do for the poor in my name, you do for me" and disappeared.
 Speechless, dazed with joy, John knelt down by that bed for a whole hour of thanksgiving to God!

+John reached out to aid all destitutes and distressed persons he heard of or knew about, wherever they might be.
+He enquired, sending people to fish for the poor throughout the province and hurried to their aid in their homes or in whatever their area of need may be whether it is jobs or protection of defenceless young girls, food, shelter or conversion of hardened sinners.
+He worked tirelessly and was also a man of much prayer.
 His humility was remarkable.
 On one occasion when he was summoned before his archbishop on charges of harbouring tramps and women of bad character, he went on his knees sincerely declaring "I confess that I know of no bad person in my hospital except myself alone, who am indeed unworthy to eat the bread of the poor".
 The archbishop, full of respect for him, sent him away.
 The bishop of Tuy gave him the name "John of God".

 He fell ill and died on his knees before the altar on March 8, 1550 at 55 years of age.
 He was buried by the archbishop followed by the whole of Granada in mourning.
 After many miracles in his honour, he was canonized by Pope Alexander VIII in 1690 and declared to be the heavenly patron of hospitals and the sick, along with St. Camillus de Lellis by Pope Leo XII in 1986.
 Printers also honor him and booksellers because of his activity in book trade in his early 40s.

-Mrs. Fola Olumide
+Mrs. Fola Olumide Member

-Do you know that he was baptized Ferdinand but changed to Anthony when he entered the Augustinian order?
+ST. ANTHONY OF PADUADo you know that he was baptized Ferdinand but changed to Anthony when he entered the Augustinian order?

 St. Anthony was born in Lisbon, Portugal, of noble and virtuous parentage in the year 1 195.
 He and his brothers and sisters had a happy childhood.
 He also had a religious upbringing, exposed at an early age to living and education at the Cathedral of Lisbon from where he entered the Augustinian Order in 1210.
 There, he devoted himself to a life of prayer and study, becoming an outstanding biblical scholar.